Poisson process factorization for mutational signature analysis with genomic covariates: Model

-for all $k$.
-Hence, only the activities are allowed to vary with the genomic location.
-While richer specifications are possible, this allows us to interpret variations in the mutation rate as variations in the activity of specific signatures.
-Moreover, by pooling $r_k$ along $[0, T)$, one can directly compare the inferred signatures against the reference signatures in \textsc{cosmic} \citep{Tate_2019} and therefore understand the underlying biological processes at play more transparently; see further comments in \cref{sec:discussion}.
+In \cref{eq:Intensity_function}, the activities are allowed to vary with the genomic position $t$, whereas the signatures are constant in $t$.
+Holding the signatures constant allows us to interpret variations in the mutation rate as variations in the activity of specific signatures.
+Moreover, it facilitates comparisons of the inferred signatures with the reference signatures in the \emph{Catalogue of Somatic Mutations in Cancer} \citep[COSMIC;][]{Tate_2019}, helping to clarify the underlying biological processes.
+This is because COSMIC provides a curated collection of signatures and their etiology across multiple tumors and environmental agents.